Karrthik-Arya/Moodify_Image_Classification/README.md

 - We have also used model checkpoints as a callback to get the best possible weights from the training.
 Finally the model gave a val_accuracy of about 63 % and a test accuracy of about 64.22 % which was pretty good according to us since most of the models we found on the net did not have much better accuracy than this.

-- This link was also useful https://github.com/AmrElsersy/Emotions-Recognition
 - You can find our baseline model [here](https://github.com/Karrthik-Arya/Moodify_Image_Classification/blob/main/Moodify_Image_Classification.ipynb).

 ## The Resnet50 model
-- We found that many people had tried to use transfer learning for emotion recognition.
-We also thought of looking into that.We looked into the models covered in this [Facial Expression Recognition with Deep Learning](http://cs230.stanford.edu/projects_winter_2020/reports/32610274.pdf) paper.
+- We found that many people had tried to use transfer learning for emotion recognition and we also thought of looking into that.

 - We then thought of going with the Resnet50 model.
 ResNet50 is a variant of the ResNet model which has 48 Convolution layers along with 1 MaxPool and 1 Average Pool layer.
 We tried using the pretrained model which was trained on the Imagenet dataset to classify objects.
 We used the CNN part of this pretrained model as a starting point.
 We added 3 FC layers after these CNN ones with units 1024, 256 and 7(the output layer).